-- Proposing the remuneration to be paid to the Directors.
-The NRC committee will submit its proposals to the board of directors which, if it approves them, will submit them to the general meeting of shareholders. - Proposing a remuneration policy for the CEO and other members of the executive committee to be referred to the board of directors. - Determining the performance objectives of the CEO and the other members of the executive committee; assessing the performances of the CEO and the other members of the executive committee in relation to their targets.
-In order to determine the objectives and assessment of the CEO, the NRC Committee bases its recommendations to the board of directors on a proposal by the Chairman of the board of directors stating the full reasons; in order to determine the objectives and assessment of the other members of the executive committee, it bases its recommendation on a proposal prepared by the CEO in consultation with the Chairman stating the full reasons. - Evaluating and examining the remuneration, any benefits and any arrangements for severance pay for the CEO and other members of the executive committee.
-All components of the remuneration will be taken into account, and likewise the principles governing allocation of the fixed and variable portions, criteria governing the basis of assessment and allocation of variable portions, and rules on the allocation of stock options and stock-units, where applicable.
-The NRC Committee will submit a proposal to the board of directors for a decision concerning the remuneration to be paid to the CEO and other members of the executive committee
+- Proposing the remuneration to be paid to the directors.
+The NRC Committee will submit its proposals to the board of directors which, if it approves them, will submit them to the general meeting of shareholders for approval. - Proposing a remuneration policy for the managing director and other members of the executive committee to be referred to the board of directors, and if approved, to the general meeting of shareholders for approval. - Determining the performance objectives of the managing director and the other members of the executive committee; assessing the performances of the managing director and the other members of the executive committee in relation to their KPIs.
+In order to determine the objectives and assessment of the managing director, the NRC Committee bases its recommendations to the board of directors on a motivated proposal by the chairman of the board of directors; in order to determine the objectives and assessment of the other members of the executive committee, it bases its recommendation on a motivated proposal prepared by the managing director in consultation with the chairman. - Evaluating and examining the remuneration, any benefits and any arrangements for severance pay for the managing director and other members of the executive committee.
+All components of the remuneration will be taken into account, and likewise the principles governing the allocation of the fixed and variable portions, the criteria governing the basis of assessment and the allocation of the variable portions, and rules on the allocation of stock options and stock-units, where applicable.
+The NRC Committee will submit a proposal to the board of directors for a decision on the remuneration of the managing director and other members of the executive committee